dwarning/VA-Models/README.md

 ## Related Projects

-The usage of the model code is mainly dependent from two projects: OpenVAF, NGSPICE and Xyce.
+The usage of the model code is mainly dependent from following projects: OpenVAF, NGSPICE, ADMS and Xyce.

 ### OpenVAF